 Other services.
 The county health department office provides food-handlers' certificates and the tuberculin skin test.
 Private health professionals within walking distance of the campus include dentists, physicians, nurse-practitioners, and optometrists.
-In nearby Jackson are medical specialists, the West Tennessee Hearing and Speech Center, and two hospitals that are fully accredited by the Joint Commission on the Accreditation of Hospitals.
+In nearby Jackson are medical specialists, and two hospitals that are fully accredited by the Joint Commission on the Accreditation of Hospitals.
 An approved ambulance service is on call at all times.
 Each student is responsible for payment of his or her medical fees and hospital or ambulance charges.